Wi-sc/NVF/README.md

 2. To extract meshes, [meshUDF](https://github.com/cvlab-epfl/MeshUDF) is needed.
 3. To test the model, libaries for [chamfer distance](https://github.com/otaheri/chamfer_distance), [earth mover distance](https://github.com/daerduoCarey/PyTorchEMD) are needed.

-The commands have been incorperated into 'create_env.sh'.
-You install them with anaconda via runing the script:
+The commands have been incorperated by `create_env.sh`.
+You can install them via runing the script:
 ```
 bash create_env.sh
 ```